anjula-sack/JohannesMilke/README.md

 - 📚 CTO at [Sustainable Educational Foundation (SEF)](https://sefglobal.org/)
 - 🏫 Physical Science ICT undergraduate at University of Sri Jayawardenepura
-- ⚡ &ensp;Fun fact: I'm an Intial D fan and a JDM car lover
+- ⚡ &ensp;Fun fact: I'm an Intial D fan and a beginner guitar player
 - 📫 &ensp;How to reach me: [**Linkedin**][linkedin]

 ### Connect With Me